Kenneth Breslauer

-Kenneth Breslauer, born in 1947 in Jönköping, Sweden, is the Linus C. Pauling Distinguished University Professor of Chemistry and Chemical Biology at Rutgers University.
+Kenneth Breslauer (born 1947) is the Linus C. Pauling Distinguished University Professor of Chemistry and Chemical Biology at Rutgers University.
 He is the Founding Dean of the Division of Life Sciences and served as vice president for Health Science Partnerships.

-Kenneth Breslauer's research focuses on defining and characterizing the molecular forces that control communication between biological molecules, particularly those interactions that modulate and control gene expression, DNA damage repair, mutagenesis, and drug binding.
+Breslauer's research focuses on defining and characterizing the molecular forces that control communication between biological molecules, particularly those interactions that modulate and control gene expression, DNA damage repair, mutagenesis, and drug binding.
 Breslauer arrived at the university as an assistant professor in 1974.

 Research

 Breslauer determined a DNA database that allows one to energetically map genome sequence information so as to correlate regions of differential stabilities with regions of differential biological functions.
 The database and its extensions also have been used to design probes and drugs with predictable hybridization and binding properties, a capability key to various diagnostic and therapeutic protocols.

 Breslauer has mapped the energetic consequences of DNA damage, knowledge critical to understanding the mechanisms of DNA repair, including why certain mutations escape repair and result in cancer.
 Most recently, Breslauer has elucidated the significance of metastable states within the rough energy landscapes of DNA molecules, information critical to our understanding of the molecular origins of triple repeat diseases, such as Huntington's disease and fragile X syndrome.

 Breslauer is the Executive Editor of Biopolymers, a major journal in his field, and is founding editor of Nucleic Acid Sciences.
 He also serves on numerous scientific advisory boards, including those associated with the Cancer Institute of New Jersey, the Center for Advanced Biotechnology and Medicine, as well as federal funding agency study sections.